l-sala/BAPTA/README.md

 ### macOS and Linux

--   Launch by double-clicking `AP_Batch_Analyzer.sh`.
+-   Launch by double-clicking `BAPTA.sh`.
 This will open a Terminal window and load the Shiny app interface.

 ![macOS](READMEimgs/macOS_sh.png)